danewhitfield/be-nc-news-project/README.md

 ##### https://shrelington-news.herokuapp.com/
 ----
 ### What Does This App Do?
-Primarily - the Shrelington-news app is designed to respond to users with their desired endpoints & queries.
-At the moment the app consists of articles, comments, users and topics.
+The Shrelington-news app is a RESTFUL API and it is designed to respond to users with their desired endpoints & queries.
+The app consists of articles, comments, users and topics.
 You can use endpoints such as ```/api/articles``` to get all articles.
 Or more complex endpoints like ```/api/articles/:article_id/comments``` to get the comments from a specific article_id.

 ----